we celebrate life honoring the accomplishments of the artist who has walked this path.

 During his musical career, KT worked with a number of established people in the music industry on such projects like, Kenny Bobien’s, “Superficial People”, “Another Day”, and “I Shall Not Be Moved”, J.R.
 Morrison, “Affection” and “Love To The World” and Barbara Tucker’s, “Sunshine After The Rain”.
 He was also a writer and vocalist on many well known and celebrated house tracks like, “It’s Your Life”, “Joy To The World”, “Behold the Son”, "Run Free" and “How Do I Let Go”.
 In addition, KT has been instrumental in lending to his soulful, smooth and passionate voice to producers such as, Dennis Ferrer, Kerri Chandler, Jovonn, Louie Gorbea, Joe Flame and DJ Speedy to name a few.

 And, although, KT was busy with well known producers writing music, laying vocals, and working on tracks, KT always found time to give back to his fans every Sunday morning, with his show titled, "Morning Glory".

 Sadly, in the year of 2008, KT succumbed to pneumonia leaving behind family, close friends and many devoted fans.
 His legacy and stellar music will always be remembered and loved in the House community.
 R.I.P.

-DJ JOE (? – March, 2010), was born Joe Negron in Rio, Piedras, Puerto Rico.
+Joe was born in Rio, Piedras, Puerto Rico.
 He came to the United States from Bayamon, Puerto Rico and was raised in Newark, NJ.
 He always had a passion for music starting at the age of thirteen and freelanced with a lot of salsa bands but always made time for his 1200 Technics turntables.

 Joe spent most of his time spinning music and had joined “Rock Da Flow Entertainment.”
 And, he was known for saying, “There is no party big or small that we are not willing to rock!”
 But unfortunately in March of 2010, FTB fans suffered the loss of a great DJ and friend.